The generalized Hierarchical Gaussian Filter: Conclusions

+A modular implementation of the generalized HGF makes it easy to build large networks with considerable hierarchical depth, opening up exciting possibilities of applying this model architecture in machine learning applications and comparing its performance to alternative neural network architectures \citep{whittington2017,millidge2022,song2024}.
+When applied as a model of human cognition, however, an increase in model complexity must be matched by sufficiently rich data to successfully fit the model.
+In the generalised HGF, a branching out into the higher levels of the belief hierarchy (multiple parent nodes) will typically require some amount of branching out in the other direction (multiple child nodes) to disambiguate beliefs about hidden states further up.\\

-In summary, in this paper, we have presented a generalization of the HGF that extends its scope of hierarchical inference mechanisms to include cross-level couplings as proposed by predictive coding.
-Furthermore, we have demonstrated how this extension can be cast as a modular architecture that allows flexible changes to a model without having to re-derive update equations.
-We hope that the availability of these developments as open source software will expand the toolkit of computational psychiatry and facilitate future investigations of perceptual inference in health and disease.
+In summary, we have presented a generalization of the HGF that extends its scope of hierarchical inference mechanisms to include cross-level couplings as proposed by predictive coding.
+The result is a new class of artificial neural networks that incorporate computational principles of two popular hierarchical Bayesian inference schemes: HGF and predictive coding.
+Furthermore, we have demonstrated how this extension can be cast as a modular architecture that allows for flexible changes to a model without having to re-derive update equations, thus allowing for a modular construction of complex hierarchically structured ANNs.
+Finally, the availability of these developments as open source software expands the toolkit of computational psychiatry and we hope that it will facilitate future investigations of perceptual inference in health and disease.